George A. Macones, M.D., MSCE

 Thomas Jefferson University Hospital

-George A. Macones, M.D., MSCE, is chair of the Department of Women’s Health and a professor of obstetrics and gynecology at Dell Medical School at The University of Texas at Austin.
+George A. Macones, M.D., MSCE, is the interim dean of Dell Medical School.
+He is also chair of the Department of Women’s Health and a professor of obstetrics and gynecology at Dell Med.
 Macones is an internationally recognized expert in obstetrics and provides clinical care as a UT Health Austin provider.

 A native of Philadelphia, Macones earned his medical degree from Jefferson Medical College and completed a residency in obstetrics and gynecology at Pennsylvania Hospital.
 He also completed a fellowship in maternal-fetal medicine at Thomas Jefferson University Hospital before earning a master’s degree in clinical epidemiology from the University of Pennsylvania.